Dealing with a Bad Boss? Here’s How to Thrive Anyway!

 10. Plan Your Exit Strategy

-11. Emphasise Your Achievements
+11. Emphasize Your Achievements

 12. Seek External Mentorship